Keywords

 (i) If (s. t), alters the distance map with , is a lower semi-continuous and nondecreasing map (s. t) iff with

-Assume that , with & are (O. W. C) maps.
+Assume that; , with and are (O. W. C) maps.
 If and include a unique point of coincidence for , then is unique (C. F. P) of and .

-If are three pairs of self-maps in -symmetric satisfies the following conditions:
+If and are three pairs of self-maps in -symmetric satisfies the following conditions:

 (i) If , (s. t), μ alters the distance map with , is a lower semi-continuous and nondecreasing map (s. t) iff with

-(ii) If & are (O. W. C) maps.
+(ii) If and are (O. W. C) maps.
 In this case, the maps and have a unique (C. F. P) in .
-Additional include unique (C.F.P), provided the pairs of maps are commuting.
+Additional and include unique (C.F.P), provided the pairs of maps and are commuting.

 Firstly, verify: .
 From condition (i), (s. t) , we get